 The first horse racing bet I put on was at University.
-I remember vividly wandering into the betting shop across the road, to ask how I could put a bet on.
-I was a newbie but everyone helped me work out how to put a bet on, and what odds meant.
+I remember vividly wandering into the betting shop across the road to ask how I could put a bet on.
+I was a newbie, but everyone helped me work out how to put a bet and what the odds mean.
 That year I won…first, third and fourth place.

 When is Royal Ascot?

 Royal Ascot will be held this year on Tuesday 16th – Saturday 20th June.

 This year races will be private affairs without any general public allowed due to concerns about the Coronavirus.
 No public gatherings are allowed.

 Sky Sports and ITV will be showing the racing from Tuesday 16th June.
 Ascot will be showing 36 races over 5 days.

 Racing Tips have everything you need to guide you through all the action at what promises to be a thrilling Royal Ascot 2020.
 From the very first race of the meeting to the closing Queen Alexandra Stakes on the final day.
 You can get industry-leading experts to provide you with top horse racing tips on all 36 races of the meeting.
 So buckle up for our Royal Ascot Day 5 tips and betting prediction.
 Check out the Ascot Gold Cup Day Tips for this year.